 What is the most important information I should know about antidepressant medicines, depression and other serious mental illness, and suicidal thoughts or actions?

-- Antidepressant medications may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment.
+1. Antidepressant medications may increase suicidal thoughts or actions in some children, teenagers, and young adults when the medicine is first started.

 - Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings.

 - Keep all follow-up visits with the healthcare provider as scheduled.
 Call the healthcare provider between visits as needed, especially if you have concerns about symptoms.

 Call a healthcare provider right away if you or your family member has any of the following symptoms, especially if they are new, worse, or worry you:

 - acting on dangerous impulses